What is a conflict?

-When Joplin detects a conflict, the local note is copied to the Conflict notebook so as to avoid any data loss.
-Then the remote note is downloaded.
+When Joplin detects a conflict, it creates a Conflict notebook and copies the local note to it.
+Then the remote note replaces the local note.
 You can then inspect the notes in the Conflict notebook, compare it with your other version, and copy any change that might have been overwritten.

 Conflicts are always annoying to deal with so it is best to avoid them as much as possible.